Aromatherapy spray linked to US deaths faces recall

+The Centers for Disease Control and Prevention said Friday that investigators found the same type of bacteria that causes the disease, melioidosis, in a spray bottle found in one of the patients' homes.

-The people — from Georgia, Kansas, Minnesota and Texas — may have been infected by an aromatherapy spray imported from India.
+The four people were from Georgia, Kansas, Minnesota and Texas.
 Two of them, one a child in Georgia, died.

-The Centers for Disease Control and Prevention said Friday that its scientists found the same type of bacteria that causes the disease in an aromatherapy spray found in the Georgia patient's home.

 The agency said it was testing to confirm the bacteria in the bottle is the same strain as that seen in the four patients.
 It previously said lab analyses showed all four infections were closely related.

-The spray was made in India.
-The genetic profile of the bacteria in the spray is similar to that of strains usually found in South Asia, the agency said.
+The spray found in the Georgia patient's home was made in India.
+The genetic profile of the bacteria in the bottle is similar to that of strains usually found in South Asia, the agency said.

 People are also reading…